catalinandreipreda/catalinandreipreda/README.md

 I am a lifelong technology and design enthusiast.
 I like understanding how things work and improving them!
 What really drives me is adding value to people's lives, especially with the software I build.
 I'm passionate about creating beautiful user interfaces that improve accessibility and deliver a great user experience!
 Generally excited about clean code, efficient software architecture and all things web dev 📱💻

--💻Front-end technologies: React, TypeScript, Tailwind CSS
+-💻Front-end technologies: Nextjs, React, TypeScript, Tailwind CSS, HTML5, CSS

 -🖥 Programming languages: TypeScript, JavaScript, Python, Java, C++